Prince (musician): 1991–1996: Name change, Diamonds and Pearls, and The Gold Experience

-1996–2000: Emancipation, Crystal Ball and Rave Un2 the Joy Fantastic
+1996–2000: Emancipation, Crystal Ball, and Rave Un2 the Joy Fantastic

-Free of any further contractual obligations to Warner Bros., Prince attempted a major comeback later that year with the release of Emancipation, a 36-song, three-CD set (each disc was exactly 60 minutes long).
-The album was released via his own NPG Records with distribution through EMI.
-To publish his songs on Emancipation, Prince did not use Controversy Music – ASCAP, which he had used for all his records since 1981, but rather used Emancipated Music Inc. – ASCAP.

-Emancipation was certified Platinum by the RIAA.
-It is the first Prince record featuring covers of other artists' songs: Joan Osborne's top ten hit song of 1995 "One of Us"; "Betcha by Golly Wow!" (written by Thom Bell and Linda Creed); "I Can't Make You Love Me" (written by James Allen Shamblin II and Michael Barry Reid); and "La-La (Means I Love You)" (written by Thom Bell and William Hart).
+Free of any further contractual obligations to Warner Bros., Prince attempted a major comeback later that year with the release of Emancipation, a 36-song, three-CD set, with each disc being exactly 60 minutes long.
+The album was released via his own label, named NPG Records, with distribution through EMI.
+Emancipation was certified platinum by the RIAA.
+It is the first Prince record featuring covers of other artists' songs.
+Prince covered Joan Osborne's top ten hit song of 1995 "One of Us", Thom Bell and Linda Creed's "Betcha by Golly Wow!", James Allen Shamblin II and Michael Barry Reid's " Can't Make You Love Me", and Thom Bell and William Hart's "La-La (Means I Love You)".

 Prince released Crystal Ball, a five-CD collection of unreleased material, in 1998.
 The distribution of this album was disorderly, with some fans pre-ordering the album on his website up to a year before it was shipped; these pre-orders were delivered months after the record had gone on sale in retail stores.
-The retail edition has only four discs, as it is missing the Kamasutra disc.
-There are also two different packaging editions for retail; one is a four-disc sized jewel case with a white cover and the Love Symbol in a colored circle while the other contains all four discs in a round translucent snap jewel case.
-The discs are the same, as is the CD jacket.
-The Newpower Soul album was released three months later.
-His collaborations on Chaka Khan's Come 2 My House and Larry Graham's GCS2000, both released on the NPG label around the same time as Newpower Soul, were promoted by live appearances on Vibe with Sinbad and the NBC Today show's Summer Concert Series.
+Newpower Soul was released three months later.

 In 1999, Prince once again signed with a major label, Arista Records, to release a new record, Rave Un2 the Joy Fantastic.
 The pay-per-view concert, Rave Un2 the Year 2000, was broadcast on December 31, 1999, and consisted of footage from the December 17 and 18 concerts of his 1999 tour.
 The concert featured appearances by guest musicians, including Lenny Kravitz, George Clinton, Jimmy Russell, and the Time.
 It was released to home video the following year.